Multiple Mini Interview

 Each professional school will approach the interview process in different ways, but they will all generally be working to understand your strengths and weaknesses in the following areas:

 - Problem-solving skills.
 Throughout your interview you will be asked questions which can help the committee understand the way in which you approach decision-making.
-They will be working to insure that you are careful in problem-solving, that you are attentive to detail, that you are able to be flexible, that you are tolerant of cultural differences, and that you can accept the right of someone to have an opinion that differs from your own.
+They will be working to insure that you are careful in problem-solving, attentive to detail, flexible, tolerant of cultural differences, and are accepting of opinions that differ from your own.
 The questions asked in order to give you an opportunity to demonstrate your abilities will generally be quite innocent, such as "Tell me about your family."
-Or, "Why did you choose to attend the Johns Hopkins University?"
+Or, "Why did you choose to attend Johns Hopkins University?"
 When asked a question around a complex issue, do not simply answer "yes" or "no" but give the interviewer insight into how you have arrived at that decision.

 - Commitment to medicine /veterinary medicine/dentistry/etc. You must convince the interviewer that you have made a mature, well-informed decision to pursue your chosen career.
 You must demonstrate an understanding of the demands and realities of a life in that profession and of your emotional, intellectual and physical ability to meet these challenges.

 - Interpersonal skills.
 You must demonstrate throughout the interview day the interpersonal skills needed to be successful in the practice.
 Strong communication skills, awareness of the needs of others, and the compassion to respond to those needs must be evidenced.

 - Academic readiness.
 The admissions committee will need to be assured that you will be successful in the school's curriculum.
 If there are questions which rise from your academic record, be prepared to answer them openly and honestly.